 Eating with a stricture

-Crohn’s can cause a narrowing in the small intestine, called a stricture.
-If you have a stricture, you may need to change what you eat to help prevent the intestine getting blocked.
+If you have a stricture (a narrowing in the intestine), you may need to change what you eat to help prevent the intestine getting blocked.

 You might be advised to avoid foods that could block the intestine, such as: